 Another option for long-term or frequent travel is to purchase or rent an inexpensive mobile phone and SIM card combination from a local carrier store in your destination country or from an online retailer before you leave the U.S.

 Best use: Recommended if you only need a phone to make calls and send text messages.
 It's a good option for countries that have reliable cell service but little-to-no data network.

 Cost: Typically $25-150.
 Harvard has negotiated a reduced rate with TravelCell for students, faculty, and staff.
 Log in to Outings & Innings with your HarvardKey,click on "All Anyday" and then "TravelCell" for details.

 Option 3: Home Phone with International Plan

 Purchase an international plan from your current carrier so you can bring and use your existing phone.
 Many U.S. carriers have working relationships with international carriers that allow their subscribers to utilize the international network, for a fee.

 Cost: This is typically the most expensive option, and costs depend on your service provider and plan.
 Costs range anywhere from $10 per day to $40 per month or more depending on your talk, text, and data needs.
 Check with your carrier to determine which plan will work best in your destination country.
 See AT&T, Verizon, Sprint, and T-Mobile for details.

 Tip: To avoid costly data roaming charges, put your phone in airplane mode when not in use; turn off data roaming; keep your social media posts and video streaming to a minimum; and change the email settings on your phone from "push" to "manual fetch."

-Protect Your Data and Yourself
+Protect Your Privacy and Yourself